 Something about the look and feel of this animation reminds me of the kinds of stories and children’s books I used to read as an eight year-old.
 Therefore I must watch.

-The story of Malala Yousafzai is one that has been extensively covered in the world media (more so in the west).
+The story of Malala Yousafzai is one that has been extensively covered in world media, particularly in the west.
 So much so that as I watched the Davis Guggenheim directed He Named Me Malala, I found there to be very little I wasn’t already aware of.

-Guggenheim’s documentary tells you Malala’s story from before she was born to how her life has irrevocably changed since the fateful incident when the Taliban aimed a gun t her head and fired.
-Her crime, going to school.
+Guggenheim’s documentary tells you Malala’s story from before she was born to how her life has irrevocably changed since the fateful incident when the Taliban aimed a gun at her head and fired.
+Her crime, simply going to school.

 I enjoyed learning about Malala; the strong, intelligent and brave teenager who also happens to be incredibly wise beyond her years.
 I also welcomed the glimpse into the beautiful relationship between Malala and her father, Ziauddin Yousafzai as well as her relationship with her two younger brothers.

 As I watched and learned of several unsettling statistics about how millions of people, especially girls around the world are deprived an education, I was reminded of just how true the following statement is.